reyestech/Bash-Linux-Troubleshoot-and-Automation-Toolkit-/README.md

 ### 9️⃣ test\_network\_connectivity.sh

-Contrary to myth, Linux malware exists—and unchecked file servers can become propagation hubs.
-This wrapper triggers a recursive, low noise ClamAV scan, logs findings, and summarises infections in a single line so health monitors or cron mail can pick them up instantly.
+Contrary to myth, Linux malware exists, and unchecked file servers can become propagation hubs.
+This wrapper triggers a recursive, low-noise ClamAV scan, logs findings, and summarises infections in a single line so health monitors or cron mail can pick them up instantly.

-Use it to vet user uploads, sweep build artefacts before CI promotion, or validate cloud images pre deployment without succumbing to heavier commercial agents.
+Use it to vet user uploads, sweep build artifacts before CI promotion, or validate cloud images pre-deployment without relying on heavier commercial agents.

 > Differentiate local, LAN, or WAN problems using a combo of `ping` and `traceroute`/`mtr`.